What happens in the first week after quitting weed?

 The first week is when your brain starts adapting to life without THC.
 If cannabis had become part of your daily routine, stress response, appetite, or sleep pattern, you will often feel that loss quickly.

 Many people expect to feel better immediately after they stop.
 Instead, they feel more restless, less hungry, less patient, and more emotionally reactive.
 That can be discouraging, but it is also very common in weed withdrawal.
+If you stopped all at once, this guide on what to expect quitting cold turkey can help put that intensity into context.

 The important point is that week 1 is a transition phase.
 It is often the sharpest discomfort window, not the final outcome of recovery.